 1. Non-Judging Ideology

 Our attitude to assess and judge, at times, endlessly comes naturally to our minds.
-It is part of our evolutionary development.
-Being able to assess is necessary to get through life.
+Most importantly, it is part of our evolutionary development.
+In other words, being able to assess is necessary to get through life.
 It is also needed for our flight response to danger or threat.
 However, judgments on a personal level can become repetitive and unhelpful.
 It may also lead to a feeling or an attitude of, “not being good enough.“

 2. Increased Tolerance, Patience